-Parish Nursing is a prevention, screening, teaching and advocacy program.
-The nurses can answer some of your medical questions, present health information, facilitate access to community services, listen to your concerns, and pray with you over those concerns.
+Team members are specifically trained in the Parish Nurse Program even our Health Advocates.
+They treat mind, body and soul.
+Health Advocates and the Parish Nurse can answer some of your medical questions, present health information, facilitate access to community services, listen to your concerns, and pray with you over those concerns.
+They CANNOT DO ANY HANDS ON MEDICAL TREATMENT.
 All contacts are confidential.

 Deacon John Wagner, RN,BSN, MA, MPTH Parish Nurse – Contact Parish Office 563-391-4245

 Char McGovern, RDMS, Health Advocate – Contact Parish Office 563-391-4245

 Julie Kilburg, Health Advocate – Contact Parish Office 563-391-4245

 Bonnie Beyhl, OTR/L Health Advocate – Contact Parish Office 563-391-4245